OXO (video game): History

 The Electronic Delay Storage Automatic Calculator (EDSAC) mainframe computer was built in the University of Cambridge's Mathematical Laboratory between 1946 and 6 May 1949, when it ran its first program, and remained in use until 11 July 1958.
-The EDSAC was one of the first stored-program computers, with memory that could be read from or written to, and filled an entire room; it included three 35×16 dot matrix cathode ray tubes (CRTs) to graphically display the state of the computer's memory.
+The EDSAC was one of the first stored-program computers, with memory that could be read from or written to, and filled an entire room; it included three 35×16 dot matrix cathode-ray tubes (CRTs) to graphically display the state of the computer's memory.
 As a part of a thesis on human-computer interaction, Sandy Douglas, a doctoral candidate in mathematics at the university, used one of these screens to portray other information to the user; he chose to do so via displaying the current state of a game.

 Douglas used the EDSAC to simulate a game of noughts and crosses, and display the state of the game on the screen.
 Like other early video games, after serving Douglas's purpose, the game was discarded.
 Douglas did not give the game a name beyond "noughts and crosses"; the name OXO first appeared as the name of the simulation file created by computer historian Martin Campbell-Kelly while creating a simulation of the EDSAC several decades later.
-Around the same time that OXO was completed, Christopher Strachey expanded a draughts program he had originally written in 1951 and ported it to the Ferranti Mark 1, which showed the state of the game on a CRT display.
-OXO and Strachey's draughts program are the earliest known games to display visuals on an electronic screen, though it is unclear which of the two games was displayed first.
+Around the same time that OXO was completed, Christopher Strachey expanded a checkers program he had originally written in 1951 and ported it to the Ferranti Mark 1, which showed the state of the game on a CRT display.
+OXO and Strachey's checkers program are the earliest known games to display visuals on an electronic screen, though it is unclear which of the two games was displayed first.
 As it ran on a computing device and used a graphical display, OXO is considered under some definitions to be a contender for the first video game, though under others it does not due to its lack of moving graphics or graphics which update continuously.